SLIP/TRIP & FALL CASES LAWYERS IN ALABAMA

 - Poor lighting in parking lots, near walkways, or in buildings

-What Must You Prove in a Slip and Fall Case?
+What Must You Prove In A Slip And Fall Case?

 One of the most common types of premises liability claims is a slip and fall.
 Many of these injuries happen at businesses, where an invitee falls due to wet or slippery floors, ice, uneven floors or terrain, poor lighting, or other hazards.
-While the term “slip and fall” may sound minor, they can cause serious injuries, including broken bones, traumatic brain injuries, and damage to knees, back, and shoulders.
+While the term “slip and fall” may sound minor, it can cause serious injuries, including broken bones, traumatic brain injuries, and damage to the knees, back, and shoulders.

 Many businesses aggressively fight slip and fall cases.
 They try to use Alabama’s contributory negligence law, which denies a victim compensation if they were even 1% at fault for their injuries, as a weapon.
 They also look for violations of Alabama’s two-year statute of limitations or filing deadline.
 If there are weaknesses in your claim or you make mistakes, the property owner and their insurance company will use them to reduce or deny your compensation.

-Contact a Birmingham Premises Liability Lawyer
+Contact An Alabama Premises Liability Lawyer

 Call us at 205-509-2803 for a Complimentary, 30 minute, Premises Liability Injury Claim Strategy Session.
 A $200 Value.

-*30 DAY CLIENT SERVICE SATISFACTION GUARANTEE* AT ANYTIME DURING THE FIRST 30 DAYS OF OUR REPRESENTATION AGREEMENT YOU ARE NOT 100% COMPLETELY SATISFIED WITH THE WAY WE TREAT YOU AND THE WAY WE ARE HANDLING YOUR CASE YOU CAN ASK US TO RETURN YOUR FILE WITH NO FEES OWED, NO EXPENSES OWED, NO QUESTIONS.
+*30 DAY CLIENT SERVICE SATISFACTION GUARANTEE* AT ANY TIME DURING THE FIRST 30 DAYS OF OUR REPRESENTATION AGREEMENT YOU ARE NOT 100% COMPLETELY SATISFIED WITH THE WAY WE TREAT YOU AND THE WAY WE ARE HANDLING YOUR CASE YOU CAN ASK US TO RETURN YOUR FILE WITH NO FEES OWED, NO EXPENSES OWED, NO QUESTIONS.